-The Epistle to the Hebrews attests to the prophetic prediction that the world will perish and change (Heb 1:10–12).
-Hebrews describes Christ having power over “the world to come” (Heb 2:5–9).
-Abraham looked forward to receiving this heavenly country (Heb 11:13–16).
-Within this heavenly country is the city designed and built by God (Heb 11:10, 16; 12:22–29; Rev 21:2).
+The Epistle to the Hebrews attests to the prophetic prediction that the world will perish and yet change (Heb 1:10–12).
+The writer of Hebrews referred to this as “the world to come” where Christ has power over that new world (Heb 2:5–9).
+Furthermore, Abraham looked forward to receiving this heavenly country where God has designed and built the city, “the new Jerusalem,” for the redeemed (Heb 11:10, 13–16; 12:22–29; Rev 21:2).

-The apostle Peter declared, “according to his promise we are waiting for new heavens and a new earth in which righteousness dwells” (2 Pet 3:13).
-How can any Christian say this without a hope of a new heavens and new earth?
-Peter spoke of the real events of creation, the flood, and the coming destruction of the earth by fire (2 Pet 3:4–13).
-Likewise, Peter attested that the creation of new heavens and new earth is a real event and not a symbolic figure of speech.
-Likewise, John revealed, “Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away, and the sea was no more.
+The Scriptures describe the reality of the new heavens and new earth.
+In Revelation, John reported, “Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away, and the sea was no more.
 And I saw the holy city, new Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband” (Rev 21:1–2).
 By Isaiah the prophet, God promised, “For behold, I create new heavens and a new earth, and the former things shall not be remembered or come into mind” (Isa 65:17).
-God described how the saved will build houses and plant vineyards (Isa 65:21–22).
-Sorrow will cease and death will be no more (Isa 65:19, 23; Rev 21:4).
+God revealed that the man who died at a hundred will be a young man in this place, but the sinners who died at one hundred will be accursed (Isa 65:20).
+God described how the saved will build houses and plant vineyards in this eternal paradise (Isa 65:21–22).
+Sorrow will cease and death will be no more in the world to come (Isa 65:19, 23; Rev 21:4).